 During the peak of COVID-19, airlines quickly retired their 4-engine aircraft, or put them into long-term storage without much chance to return.
 The demise of the A380s started even before that, with Airbus announcing the end of deliveries in 2019 (scheduled for 2021).
 Some airlines already started taking the superjumbos out of service, which was then accelerated by the pandemic.

 However, as airports remain congested and slot-restricted, airlines started to reconsider their stance on larger aircraft.
 That left many airlines reactivating their Airbus A380s.
-In this article, we take a look at which routes will see A380 flights this winter schedule and follow up on what changed since March.
+In this article, we have a look at which routes will see A380 flights in the summer and winter schedules of 2025.

 British Airways